 |Labour market status (%)|

-Early school leavers were less likely to engage in the labour market in Q2 2018.
-Early school leavers are defined as persons aged 18 to 24 whose highest level of education attained is lower secondary or below and have not received education since.
-An early school leaver is twice as likely to be unemployed than another person aged 18-24 who is not an early school leaver.
-In Q2 2018, 18% of early school leavers were unemployed compared to 9% of other persons aged 18-24.
+Early school leavers were less likely to engage in the labour market in Q2 2019.
+An early school leaver is three times as likely to be unemployed than another person aged 18-24 who is not an early school leaver.
+In Q2 2019, 25% of early school leavers were unemployed compared to 8% of other persons aged 18-24.
 Conversely, other persons aged 18-24 were twice as likely to be employed than early school leavers.
-See Figure 1 and Headline table.
+See Figure 1.

 Higher educational attainment levels are linked with higher employment rates.
-Persons aged 25-64 years old with a third level qualification are more than twice as likely to be employed (85%) than those with no formal education/primary education (35%) in Q2 2018.
-Conversely, those with no formal education/primary education were more than three times more likely to be unemployed (14%) than those with a third level qualification (4%).
-The proportion of those aged 25-64 years old with a third level qualification was 47% in Q2 2018, while one in twenty (5%) reported that they had primary education/no formal education only.
+Persons aged 25-64 years old with a third level qualification are more than twice as likely to be employed (86%) than those with no formal education/primary education (40%) in Q2 2019.
+Conversely, those with no formal education/primary education were twice as likely to be unemployed (6%) than those with a third level qualification (3%).
+The proportion of those aged 25-64 years old with a third level qualification was 47% in Q2 2019, while one in twenty (5%) reported that they had primary education/no formal education.
 See Summary table.